V-Carvalho/SEE-Backend/README.md

 # 📡 SEE API Database

-API para receber os eventos do SEE Transmitter e salvar os eventos no firebase.
+API para receber os eventos do SEE Transmitter e salvar no firebase.

 ### 🔧 Tecnologias utilizadas